 Type

-CCN: a Cloud Connect Network (CCN) instance
+CCN: Indicates a Cloud Connect Network instance.

-VPC: a virtual private cloud (VPC)
+VPC: Indicates a virtual private cloud instance.

-VBR: a virtual border router (VBR)
+VBR: Indicates a virtual border router instance.

-BR: a transit router
+BR: Indicates a transit router instance.

-local_service: a system route.
+local_service: Indicates a system route.

 Route Type

-Custom: a custom route.
+Custom: A user-defined route.

 Status

-The status of the route.
-Valid values:
+The status of the route entry.

-Available: The route is available.
+Active: The route entry is active.

-Match Policy
+Matching Policy

-The routing policy that the route matches.
+The routing policy that the route entry matches.

-Route Attribute
+Route Properties

-The attributes of the route.
+The properties of the route entry.

-Policy to Other Regions
+Policy To Other Regions

 Log on to the CEN console.